spiffe/spiffe/standards/SPIFFE_Broker_API.md

 * Dereferenceability: The server MUST be able to verify that the referenced entity exists and is accessible for identity operations

-### 3.1.1 Multiple Reference Support
+### 3.1.1 Reference Resolution

-All request messages in the SPIFFE Broker API accept one or more references to identify a workload.
-When multiple references are provided, they MUST all resolve to the same workload.
-This provides stronger security guarantees by requiring multiple proofs of workload identity.

-Clients MUST provide at least one reference in each request.
-Clients MAY provide multiple references of different types to strengthen workload identification.

-Servers MUST:
-* Validate that at least one reference is provided
-* Validate each reference individually according to its type
-* Reject the message if any reference is not understood
-* Resolve each reference to a workload identity
-* Verify that all provided references resolve to the same workload
-* Return an error if references do not all identify the same workload
+Each request message in the SPIFFE Broker API carries exactly one workload reference.
+Clients MUST provide a reference; servers MUST reject requests that lack one or whose reference type is not understood by the server.

 References MUST be resolved on the server and the server MUST verify the existence of the referenced workload.